 7-9 April, 2017

 The Council of Australian Humanist Societies, together with the Humanist Society of Victoria present the Australian Humanist Convention 2017.
-The 52nd annual convention promises to be educational, motivational and fun for all.
-Humanists, allies and the curious from around Australia will gather to share their insights and listen to world renowned speakers including A.C.
+The 52nd annual convention promises to be educational, motivational and fun for all delegates.
+Humanists from around Australia will gather to share their insights and listen to world renowned speakers including A.C.
 Grayling and Peter Singer.

 15-21 Therry Street, Melbourne Victoria